JonMS95/C_Common_shell_files/README.md

 to write a downloadable set of files to be used alongside each of those projects.
 As a consequence, it is no longer required to write all of those files for each project, but just to download them instead.

-Note that again, this library is meant to be used alongside _JMS_ projects, not by third-party ones, as they have been designed to be used in combination with a specific files and directory structure.
+Note that again, this library is meant to be used alongside _JMS_ projects, not by third-party ones, as they have been designed to be used in combination with a specific files and directories structure.

 ## Features <a id="features"></a> 🌟